morningspace/oc/docs/advanced-use.md

 $ oc login -s https://api.baz.example.com -c dev-env/cluster-baz
 ```

-Then your cluster contexts will be organized hierachically in the secret store and the directory structure maps to how you name the context alias.
+Then your cluster contexts will be organized hierarchically in the secret store and the directory structure maps to how you name the context alias.
 This can be seen with a very straightforward view by running `gopass ls`:
 ```shell
 $ gopass ls
 gopass